Good stories unfold and Sleepy Hollow’s is no exception.

 “When it rains it pours,” goes the adage.
 Well, concrete also comes in heavy doses.
 On another matter involving the building material, the Village Planning Board has received a Filling Operations Permit

 Application from the entity created by Sleepy Hollow – the Local Development Corporation (LDC).
 Its Chairperson is former Village Trustee David Schroedel and the site in question is approximately 28 acres, and is referred to as the “east parcel.”
 This request is to allow nearly 100,000 cubic yards of concrete slabs and roadway material to be trucked into Sleepy Hollow from a stockpile in Yonkers.
 River Journal called a company specializing in hauling such materials and asked how many cubic yards a truck can carry?
 The answer given was that, “a normal tri-axle dump truck capable of bearing the weight of concrete can carry between 20 to 25 cubic yards.”
 At the minimum the math reflects 4000 truckloads needed to transport that amount of concrete, not to mention their return trip.
+They will be using Used Dump Trucks for sale – Boom & Bucket to save some money.
 The planned route to the east parcel of land near the Philipsburg historic site and residential neighborhoods is Continental Street.
 It is projected that the narrow street would have to be closed off to traffic and parking due to the proposed truck travel route.